Owe vs. Show – Confusing The Two Hurts Business

 Owe vs. show – two very different words when applied to the selling process.
 People who are confusing the two may very well be hurting their business as well as their reputation.
 How would you describe the two in the context of selling?

 Recently I wrote an article titled “Whose Responsibility Is It?” which stirred up some differing opinions.
 The purpose of the article was to point out that when approaching a prospect, it’s the job of the seller to create interest and to explain what they’re selling in a concise and clear manner.
 It’s not up to the prospect to devote time and energy trying to understand a vague or confusing offer.

 Owe Vs. Show

-The purpose of writing a follow-up piece to the “Whose Responsibility Is It? is to clarify one important distinction, prospects don’t owe you anything.
-When you show up as a seller with an attitude that people owe you their time, their respect, or even common courtesy, you’ve already put yourself at a disadvantage.
+The purpose of writing a follow-up piece to the “Whose Responsibility Is It?” is to clarify one important distinction; prospects don’t owe you anything.
+As a seller, when you show up with an attitude that people owe you their time, their respect, or even common courtesy, you’ve already put yourself at a disadvantage.
 Gaining someone’s time, attention, respect, and yes, even common courtesy is something people show/give to you, they don’t owe it to you.